eartvit/mlasp-on-ocp/README.md

 ```

 After executing all the above, you should see inside the console all the tasks and pipeline definitions listed.
 Before running the pipeline, we must add an additional resource into the project space: a timeseries database where the load tests results are stored.
 This example uses [InfluxDb](https://www.influxdata.com/).
-Let's set it up and configure it to allow the lt-summary task write the load test summary in it.
+Let's set it up and configure it to allow the lt-summary task to write the load test summary in it.

 First, we need some storage where InfluxDb shall store the collected data.
-To do that, we need to have a *Persistent Volume* (PV) and a *Peristent Volume Claim* (PVC) reserved for the timeseries database.
+To do that, we need to have a *Persistent Volume* (PV) and a *Persistent Volume Claim* (PVC) reserved for the timeseries database.
 This can be easily achieved using the OpenShift web console.

 We shall create the PVC.
 If the OpenShift is running on a cloud provider (e.g., AWS infrastructure), the PV will be automatically created whenever the PVC is bound and used.
 Binding happens whenever the PVC is used by a Deployment.
 Let's create the PVC then using the OpenShift web console.

 Using the left navigation, select Storage/PersistenVolumeClaim and click on the create button.
 ![ocp-storage-pvc-01](images/ocp-storage-pvc-01.png)
 Ensure you are in the ```demo1``` project space and fill in the name of the storage as ```influxdb```.
-Select the approapriate storage class.
+Select the appropriate storage class.
 In this case, as OpenShift is deployed on top of AWS, the gp2 storage class was automatically created for OpenShift during its provisioning.
 Also ensure that access mode is ReadWriteOnce (RWO) and volume mode is *Filesystem* and select an appropriate size for the file system (e.g., 5GB):
 ![ocp-storage-pvc-02](images/ocp-storage-pvc-02.png)

 Wait for the PVC to be created before continuing to the next step, which is deploying InfluxDb using a *Deployment* resource.